rgardner/bobfathers/README.md

-# Bobfathers - Cohort 15
+# Bobfathers - NYU CAS Cohort 15
-Website for NYU CAS Cohort 15.

 Originally, this website was a platform for my fellow cohort members to suggest interesting ideas for events around NYC.
-Users do not have to create accounts, they just have to use their NYU emails to suggest ideas.
-They also had to verify an idea through an email, ensuring that the person who suggested the idea is ok with posting it publicly under their NYU netid.

 Now, this is just a static website with the sunset message.

+## Features
+- built with Ruby on Rails using safe and modern practices.
+- no user account creation required
+  + users submit ideas through a form on the home page
+  + it then emails the user to ensure that they actually want to suggest this idea.
+This ensures that no one suggests an idea on another's behalf.
+- ability to sort ideas based on `New` and `Hot` (`created_at`, `updated_at`)